ProFatXuanAll/language-model-playground/doc/source/glossary.rst

   BOS
   BOS token
   BOS tokens
-  begin-of-sentence
+  begin-of-sequence
-  begin-of-sentence token
+  begin-of-sequence token
-  begin-of-sentence tokens
+  begin-of-sequence tokens
-    **BOS** token is a :term:`special token` which represent the begining of a sentence.
+    **BOS** token is a :term:`special token` which represent the begining of a sequence.
-    More generally, BOS token represent the begining of a given text passage.
+    In this project, BOS token represent the begining of a given text passage.
-    BOS token is the 0th input of a :term:`language model`.
+    BOS token is the first input of a :term:`language model`.
     A language model is :term:`trained` so that when receives a BOS token it must predict the most possible token that can appear at the start of a text passage.

   checkpoint